-The reverse, or adjoint, mode of differentiation is primarily used for design with Fun3D.
+The reverse, or adjoint, mode of differentiation is primarily used for design with FUN3D.
 A forward mode of differentiation is also provided based on the use of complex variables [23-25].
 This capability is useful for design problems containing few design variables and many cost functions or constraints.
-To generate and build a complex-variable Fun3D executable, see section A.5.
+To generate and build a complex-variable FUN3D executable, see section A.5.

 The complex-valued flow solver reads the usual real-valued grid files and is set up to compute derivatives of every output variable with respect to Mach number, angle of attack, shape parameters, non-inertial rotation rates, or the x, y, or z coordinate of a single grid point (others are trivial to add).
 This choice is controlled by the file perturb.input.
-A template for this file is provided in the FUN3D_90 directory and an example is also shown below.
+A template for this file is provided in the [install-prefix]/share/fun3d/Flow directory3 and is shown here:

-'''

-PERTURB EPSILON GRIDPOINT 2 1.e-50 666

-'''

-- 0 = No perturbation

-- 1 = Mach number

-- 2 = Alpha

-- 3 = Shape

-- 4 = x-rotation rate

-- 5 = y-rotation rate

-- 6 = z-rotation rate
+PERTURB EPSILON GRIDPOINT 2 1.e-50 666 0 = No perturbation1 = Mach number 2 = Alpha 3 = Shape 4 = x-rotation rate 5 = y-rotation rate 6 = z-rotation rate 7 = Grid point x8 = Grid point y9 = Grid point z10 = Yaw11 = error transport (truncation error) 100+ = add an imaginary source term to equation PERTURB-100 of node GRIDPOINT (to verify the adjoint lambda value)